cryptomarduk/cryptomarduk/README.md

 - 👋 Hi, I’m MARDUK
-- 👀 I’m interested in blockchain web3, AI,
+- 👀 I’m a DevOps Engineer and interested in blockchain web3, AI,
-- 🌱 I’m currently learning machine learning
-- 👀 I’m looking to collaborate on Community Development
 - 📫 How to reach me --> cryptomarduk@protonmail.com
-- 😄 Pronouns: OG Marduk

 <!---